MiticaMatthews/Azure-Labs/Labs/003/readme.md

 * Note: Don't forget to replace the old key in that machine with your new key.

 ## Understand Virtual Machine Images
 The Azure Marketplace has a list of virtual machine images that you can use when creating your VM.
 Earlier, we created a virtual machine using the Ubuntu image.
-You can run the following command to list of popular VM images available to use in table format:
+You can run the following command to list popular VM images available to use in table format:

 ```az vm image list --output table```